openharmony/docs/en/application-dev/napi/neural-network-runtime-guidelines.md

 8. Build an end-to-end process from model construction to model compilation and execution.

     Steps 3 to 7 implement the model construction, compilation, and execution processes and encapsulates them into four functions to facilitate modular development.
-The following sample code shows how to concatenate the four functions into a complete Neural Network Runtime the development process.
+The following sample code shows how to concatenate the four functions into a complete NNRt the development process.
     ```cpp
     int main()
     {